deltachat/deltachat-pages/ru/gdpr.md

-# Privacy by Design
+# Note on privacy and GDPR

+The General Data Protection Regulation (GDPR) is often regarded as the furthest reaching legislation for privacy protection of users.
+On this page we detail how the Delta Chat app easily complies with GDPR requirements.

+#  How Delta Chat complies to the GDPR

+- Implements the **Privacy by Design** requirement of the GDPR, through

-- **Confidentiality**: End-to-end encryption by default, by implementing [Autocrypt Level 1](https://autocrypt.org).
+  - **Confidentiality**: End-to-end encryption when possible, by implementing [Autocrypt Level 1](https://autocrypt.org).

-- **Data minimization**: No alignment or uploading of the address-book content.
+  - **Data minimization**: No uploading of address-book content.

   - **Data avoidance**: No Delta Chat server, no processing of personal data.

-# Further Compliance to the GDPR

-- Does not require any **consent** (article 7 GDPR) from the users or their contacts (data subjects), because no address-book-data is transmitted.
+- Does not require any **consent** (article 7 GDPR) from the users or their contacts (data subjects), because no address-book data is transmitted.

 - Can be used **without requiring a contract or instructions** from any controller (organisation), because no additional third party will process the E-Mail related personal data.

 # How data controllers (organizations) benefit from using Delta Chat in complying to the GDPR

 - Creates **no additional information requirements** for the controller towards direct or indirect data subjects regarding any collection of address-book-data, article 13, 14 GDPR.

-- Needs **no data protection impact assessment**  to be carry out for Delta Chat (Article 35 GDPR), because it processes no particular additional data beyond E-Mail messenging.
+- Needs **no data protection impact assessment**  to be carried out for Delta Chat (Article 35 GDPR), because it processes no particular additional data beyond E-Mail messenging.

 - Adding Delta Chat's privacy measures to the
   **record of processing activities** can have a positive impact